 Home renovation equipment isn’t limited to basic tools such as extension cords, adjustable wrenches, hammers, screwdrivers, and pliers.
 You may also need demolition tools like Sawzallss, crowbars, and sledgehammers.

 Power tools are another necessity, including electric nailers, drails, jigsaw, and sander.
-Lifting equipment is also a must-have for heavy items because a simple ladder won’t be enough.
+Lifting equipment is also necessary for heavy items because a simple ladder won’t be enough.

 Buying or renting all these tools and equipment might cost you a lot, but a contractor already has them.